-For general COVID-19 information, including additional related FAQs, see the Health Center Program COVID-19 Frequently Asked Questions.
+For general COVID-19 information, including additional related FAQ, see the Health Center Program COVID-19 Frequently Asked Questions.

 - Funding Purpose and Methodology